Checkmk/checkmk/doc/documentation/arch-comp-backup.rst

-It is executed in the system context as root user with the responsibility of creating an backup of the users files stored on the Checkmk appliance which includes the system configration and (optionally) the sites.
+It is executed in the system context as root user with the responsibility of creating an backup of the users files stored on the Checkmk appliance which includes the system configuration and (optionally) the sites.

 Encryption
 ----------

-The backups of `mkbackup` can optionally be encrypted.
+The backups of mkbackup can optionally be encrypted.
 This encryption is realized using asymmetric encryption.

 In case the encryption is enabled, the RSA public key is used to encrypt the